congruence-engine/visualizing-oral-history/README.md

 ## Data sources

+### First iteration
-### First iteration: the Saltaire Collection of life stories
+### The Saltaire Collection of life stories
 A group of stories of living and working in Saltaire, collected, recorded and transcribed by Collection volunteers.
 For the purpose of the investigation, one transcribed life story was used.

+### Bradford Heritage Recording Unit
+A major project set up by Bradford Museums, Galleries and Libraries from 1983 to 2006 with the aim of capturing the memories, reflections, contemporary attitudes and images of Bradford people of all ages, classes and races.
+For the purpose of this investigation, 800 audio interviews (available as digital audio files) were collected, including a consistent corpus of life stories of individuals of European, Asian and Afro Caribbean origins who came to work in the textile industry.

 ### Second iteration: Mines of Memory
 A corpus of 23 mining interviews with mining workers at Snibston and Whitwick collieries, aimed at enhancing the interpretation of the mining collections of the Snibston Museum.
 Once the museum closed in 2016, the interviews - comprising both digital audio files and digitized transcripts – were made available as part of the East Midlands Oral History Archive.
 As part of the investigation, the museum collection data was also collected from Leicestershire County Council.

-### Third iteration: Bradford Heritage Recording Unit
-A major project set up by Bradford Museums, Galleries and Libraries from 1983 to 2006 with the aim of capturing the memories, reflections, contemporary attitudes and images of Bradford people of all ages, classes and races.
-For the purpose of this investigation, 800 audio interviews (available as digital audio files) were collected, including a consistent corpus of life stories of individuals of European, Asian and Afro Caribbean origins who came to work in the textile industry.

 ## Investigation methods/ tools/ code/ software (used or developed)